-Term Meaning Servomotor A Σ-7-Series Rotary Servomotor, Direct Drive Servomotor, or Linear Servomotor.
-Rotary Servomotor A generic term used for a Σ -7-Series Rotary Servomotor (SGM7M, SGM7J, SGM7A, SGM7P, SGM7G, or SGMMV) or a Direct Drive Servomotor (SGM7E, SGM7F, SGMCV, or SGMCS).
-The descriptions will specify when Direct Drive Servomotors are excluded.
-Linear Servomotor A Σ-7-Series Linear Servomotor (SGLG, SGLF, or SGLT).
-SERVOPACK A Σ -7-Series Σ -7S Servo Amplifier with MECHATROLINK-III Communications References.
+Term Meaning Servomotor A Σ-7-Series Rotary Servomotor or Linear Servomotor.
+Rotary Servomotor A Σ-7-Series Rotary Servomotor (SGM7J, SGM7A, or SGM7G).
+Linear Servomotor A Σ-7-Series Linear Servomotor (SGLF or SGLT).
+SERVOPACK A Σ -7-Series Σ -7S servo amplifier with MECHATROLINK-III Communications References.
 Servo Drive The combination of a Servomotor and SERVOPACK.
 Servo System A servo control system that includes the combination of a Servo Drive with a host controller and peripheral devices. servo ON Supplying power to the motor. servo OFF Not supplying power to the motor. base block (BB) Shutting OFF the power supply to the motor by shutting OFF the base current to the power transistor in the SERVOPACK. servo lock A state in which the motor is stopped and is in a position loop with a position reference of 0.
 Main Circuit Cable One of the cables that connect to the main circuit terminals, including the Main Circuit Power Supply Cable, Control Power Supply Cable, and Servomotor Main Circuit Cable.
-MECHATROLINK-III Communications Cable (RJ-45) MECHATROLINK-III Communications Cable for RJ-45 connectors.
+MECHATROLINK-III Communications Cable (RJ-45) A MECHATROLINK-III Communications Cable for RJ-45 connectors.
 SigmaWin+ The Engineering Tool for setting up and tuning Servo Drives or a computer in which the Engineering Tool is installed.